Criminal Defense Lawyer

 Every criminal case is different, and the right defense strategy depends on the specific facts and circumstances.
 Miles takes the time to understand what happened, review police reports and body camera footage, interview witnesses, and identify any constitutional violations that may have occurred during the investigation or arrest.

 Common defense strategies in Virginia criminal cases include challenging the legality of a traffic stop or search, questioning the reliability of witness testimony, presenting alibi evidence, and negotiating reduced charges when the facts support it.
+Virginia also recognizes self-defense as a legal justification in certain cases involving the use of force.

 Consequences of a Criminal Conviction in Virginia